 Eating disorders often co-occur with a range of other problematic and harmful mental health disorders.
 This co-occurrence is referred to as dual diagnosis.

 Eating Disorders and Depression

 - Why do people suffering from an eating disorder have a tendency towards depression?
 Individuals struggling with an eating disorder frequently go through a range of experiences and emotions that contribute to feelings of depression.
 Isolation, guilt, fear, shame, regret, anxiety, hopelessness, frustration, despair, anger, and substance abuse, are common, among others.
-Physiological changes in the body that can result from eating disordered behavior may contribute to mood changes.
-Additionally, many individuals with eating disorders may have struggled with depression prior to developing the disordered eating behaviors.
+Physiological changes in the body that can result from eating disordered behaviour may contribute to mood changes.
+Additionally, many individuals with eating disorders may have struggled with depression prior to developing the disordered eating behaviours.